utat-ss/HERON-documentation/remote-access/vpn-setup.md

 ### Windows
 1. Create a directory to place your vpn configuration in (such as Desktop/openvpn)
-2. Place the ca.cert, client.crt, er.ovpn and client.key files in that directory
+2. Place the ca.cert, client.crt, er.ovpn and client.key files in that directory (need to unzip the folder)
 3. Download [OpenVPN for Windows](https://openvpn.net/client-connect-vpn-for-windows/)
-4. Click the er.ovpn
+4. Import the er.ovpn file from the OpenVPN GUI menu or drag the file into the GUI window
-5. You will be prompted to enter a username and password.
+5. You will be prompted to enter a username and password when the file is successfully imported.
 Enter the account given to you by an IT member
 6. You should be connected within a minute or so.